-Improvements in management and a change of emphasis allowed us to stop consultation via video link, along with phone consultations.
-These were to make decisions on who should attend for urgent care when we first reopened.
+Improvements in management and a change of emphasis allowed us to stop consultation via video link.
+This was to make decisions on who should attend for urgent care when we first reopened.
 Greater flexibility is now allowed, although we still need to prioritise.

 Patients who are recovering from the virus, or showing symptoms will unfortunately not be able to attend but we look forward to seeing them in the future.
 For those who do visit, every precaution will be in place.

 A Focused Regime

 We are required to focus on necessary support but appointment making will still be led by good communication, so all patients have a clear idea of timing for visits.

 Professional judgment will need to be used on treatment choices, to avoid options which create a significant aerosol effect.
 This does not mean treatment will be any less helpful, or more painful for patients.